Blue Diamond Society: The Struggle for LGBT Rights

 The Government of Nepal dismissed the petition claiming it to be based on hypothesis and assumptions and devoid of any proper examples of those who were treated in a discriminatory manner.
 The Court also claimed that the Interim Constitution provides enough protection therefore making a separate law based on sexual orientation is not required.
-But the petitioners which included Sunil Babu Pant, argued that people of the third gender weren't treated equally.
+The petitioners, including Sunil Babu Pant, argued that people of the third gender weren't treated equally.
 It was the responsibility of the state to provide identity documents, including birth certificates, citizenship certificates, passports, and voter identity cards because without identity cards, people of the third gender were deprived of education and other public benefits and were vulnerable and disadvantaged.

-After quite a struggle, Court came to the conclusion that sexual orientation was a natural process rather than the result of "mental perversion" or "emotional and psychological disorder".
+After a struggle, Court came to the conclusion that sexual orientation was a natural process rather than the result of "mental perversion" or "emotional and psychological disorder".
 It rejected the notion that people of the third sex were "sexual perverts".
 The government also addressed the issue of same-sex marriage which the Nepalese law observed as "unnatural coitus".
-The Court therefore decided that it is appropriate that same-sex marriage is decriminalized and de-stigmatized.
-Also, laws were introduced to ensure that all the genders are provided equal rights therefore, this resulted in new citizenship cards which have column for the third gender.
+The Court decided that it is appropriate that same-sex marriage is decriminalized and de-stigmatized.
+Also, laws were introduced to ensure that all the genders are provided equal rights.
+This resulted in new citizenship cards which have column for the third gender.
 Blue Diamond society played an important role in this movement and has been a major LGBT organization ever since.

-As an organization, Blue Diamond Society various hurdles as it wasn't given the status of an NGO for sexual minorities which were not recognized under the Constitution.
+As an organization, Blue Diamond Society faced various hurdles as it wasn't given the status of an NGO for sexual minorities which were not recognized under the Constitution.
 Therefore, it was introduced as sexual health program and later established itself as a full-fledged LGBT organization.
 Despite the legal and liberal system supporting the community, there is still very conservative especially when it comes to sexuality.